The Canadian Disaster Database

 The Canadian Disaster Database (CDD) contains detailed disaster information on more than 1,000 natural, technological and conflict events (excluding war) that have happened since 1900 at home or abroad and that have directly affected Canadians.

-The CDD tracks significant disaster events that conform to the Emergency Management Framework for Canada definition of a disaster and meet one or more of the following criteria:
+The CDD tracks significant disaster events that meet one or more of the following criteria:

 - 10 or more people killed